nandininair1504/saffron/README.md

 The functionalities completed are :
 - All Basic requirements
 - A simple landing page which has to links to Projects and Categories
 - CRUD Features for Category and Project (From Bonus features)
+- Bar chart available at http://localhost/html/saffron/public/projects/charts

 Tech Stack
 ----------